 The COMPASS system is a space-based, all-weather, continuous radionavigation, positioning and time-transfer system which provides extremely accurate three-dimensional position and velocity information together with a precise common time reference to suitably equipped users anywhere on or near the surface of the Earth.

-The COMPASS operates on the principle of passive triangulation.
+The COMPASS operates on the principle of passive trilateration.
 The COMPASS user equipment first measures the pseudo-ranges to four satellites, computes their positions, and synchronizes its clock to COMPASS by the use of the received ephemeris and clock correction parameters.
 It then determines the three-dimensional user position and the user clock offset from COMPASS time by essentially calculating the simultaneous solution of four range equations.

 Similarly, the three-dimensional user velocity and user clock-rate offset can be estimated by solving four range rate equations given the pseudo-range rate measurements to four satellites.